 away from the foundation sleepers at the far end, using channels and slotted ag pipe.

-Next was the construction of a decking skirt and surround.
+Next step in this deck design was the construction of a decking skirt and surround.
 The skirt makes a neat edge for the decking and helps to finish it.
 Using galvanised screws I fastened onto and around the sleeper ends.
 This may have to happen before you settle the sleeper, depending on access.

-Lastly, I cut and screwed in the decking.
-But before I laid them I gave them a liberal coat of sealant protection.
+Lastly, this deck design required treated decking.
+But before I laid them I gave them a liberal coat of sealant protection especially on the ends.
 I used a 4mm screw each side to keep a regular gap and worked my way up the sleepers.
 I measured to the end every 5 deck planks to make sure I was going straight.
 When I reached the end few, slight adjustments to the gaps got it to end well.

 Share your comment here.